The Fourth Sunday In AdventThe Collect

-O LORD, raise up, we pray thee, thy power, and come among us, and with great might help us; that whereas, through our sins and wickedness, we are sore let and hindered in running the race that is set before us, thy bountiful grace and mercy may speedily help and deliver us; through Jesus Christ our Lord, to whom, with thee and the Holy Ghost, be honor and glory, world without end.
+O LORD, raise up, we pray, your power, and come among us, and with great might help us; that whereas, through our sins and wickedness, we are sore let and hindered in running the race that is set before us, your bountiful grace and mercy may speedily help and deliver us; through Jesus Christ our Lord, to whom, with you and the Holy Ghost, be honor and glory, world without end.
 Amen.

 The Epistle.
 Philippians 4:4-7

 Rejoice in the Lord always.
 Again I will say, rejoice!
 Let your gentleness be known to all men.
 The Lord is at hand.
 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.